krasserm/streamz/README.md

 val s2: Stream[Task, StreamMessage[String]] = s1.send("seda:q2")
 ```

-It initiates an in-only message [exchange](http://camel.apache.org/exchange.html) with an endpoint and continues the stream with the sent `StreamMessage`.
+This initiates an in-only message [exchange](http://camel.apache.org/exchange.html) with an endpoint and continues the stream with the sent `StreamMessage`.
 The `send` combinator is also available for streams of message bodies:

 ```scala
 val s2b: Stream[Task, String] = s1b.send("seda:q2")